inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 can be specified by the :par:`packetCapacity` parameter.
 When the number of stored packet reached the capacity of the queue, further packets are dropped.
-Because this module contains a built-in dropping strategy, it cannot be combined with algorithmic droppers as :ned:`FifoQueue` can be.
+Because this module contains a built-in dropping strategy, it cannot be combined with algorithmic droppers as :ned:`PacketQueue` can be.
 However its output can be connected to schedulers.

 This module implements the :ned:`IPacketQueue` interface, so it can be